 At the start of the test the examiner will give you an eyesight test.
 If you fail this, then the practical test will not continue.

 Next, your driving examiner will ask you one of your vehicle safety questions, and the other question will be out on the road.
-These are also known as “show me/tell me questions”
+These are also known as “show me/tell me questions”.
+Just follow that link to see what you can expect.

 Then you will go on a drive of approximately 40 minutes.
 The drive will also incorporate one of the following manoeuvres: